-6.19 The town has a wide range of housing.
-The original town, built between the mid 19th and early 20th centuries, ranges from some large substantial houses to terraces; the second half of the 20th Century saw the construction of a number of estates and in-filling.
+The town has a wide range of housing.
+The original town, built between the mid 19th and early 20th century, ranges from some large substantial houses to terraces; the second half of the 20th Century saw the construction of a number of estates and in-filling.
 Most of these properties have reasonable gardens and the majority have car parking spaces.
 The growth up to the end of the 20th Century was essentially organic rather than based on a deliberate planning policy to expand.

-6.20 The position since the turn of the century has changed significantly due to the Parklands development which is very different from elsewhere in the town.
+The position since the turn of the century has changed significantly due to the Parklands development which is very different from elsewhere in the town.
 There is a wide range of property types with a considerable number of flats; the planning approval by Milton Keynes Council also requires that 30% of the properties be occupied on an affordable housing basis, with the majority as social rented accommodation; priority is given to those with local connections.
 None of the properties have any substantial gardens.

-6.21 As a result of the nature of development over the last hundred years or so Woburn Sands contains a very wide range of housing suitable for the whole community.
-Furthermore, as indicated in para 3.14 above, in addition to the usual range of housing, Woburn Sands also has a number of facilities dedicated for the elderly.
+As a result of the nature of development over the last hundred years or so Woburn Sands contains a very wide range of housing suitable for the whole community.
+Furthermore, as indicated in para 3.3 above, in addition to the usual range of housing, Woburn Sands also has a number of facilities dedicated for the elderly.

-6.22 As far as the balance of housing is concerned there is only one category of homes of which there is a perceived shortage - starter homes (particularly 2/3 bed shared ownership houses), although this is being addressed to some extent in the Parklands development.
-The Issues Meeting was clear that there is no further need for care accommodation for the elderly and given the decision to develop the Greens'site for the Over-55s the needs of this sector of the population are deemed to be met for the time being.
+As far as the balance of housing is concerned there is only one category of homes of which there is a perceived shortage - starter homes (particularly 2/3 bed shared ownership houses), although this is being addressed to some extent in the Parklands development.
+The Issues Meeting was clear that there is no further need for care accommodation for the elderly.
+In this connection there is an outstanding planning approval for the conversion of Greens Hotel and the adjacent Bowls Green into a Nursing Home and close-care facility for the elderly.
+The Town Council and the community in general strongly opposed this application on the grounds of loss of amenity and no requirement for the facility.
+The Town Council's objection was supported by Milton Keynes Council and the original application refused.
+The application was, however, granted on Appeal in 2009 but work has not yet started.